ezehurt/rick-and-morty/README.md

 ##### Version
 To solve the challenge I decided to start with create-react-app tool.
 The project was created in the 18 version, but after some weird behaivours that I didn't want to handle it (because of time) I had to downgrade the version to the most known by me.
 ##### Project structure
-The project have a basic structre:
+The project have a basic structre:<br/>
--src
+-src <br/>
---apollo <- for configuring apollo client, fragments and mutations --common <- basic common stuff like utils, constans and route history --components <- components that be reused
+--apollo <- for configuring apollo client, fragments and mutations <br/>
+--common <- basic common stuff like utils, constans and route history <br/>
+--components <- components that be reused <br/>
 --hooks <- hooks.
-I always check on [react-use](https://github.com/streamich/react-use) and sometimes copy all and sometimes take as starting point
+I always check on [react-use](https://github.com/streamich/react-use) and sometimes copy all and sometimes take as starting point <br/>
---state <- The redux store and state management --stories <- default stortbook folder.
+--state <- The redux store and state management <br/>
+--stories <- default stortbook folder. <br/>
---style-helpers <- basic styling for share, mixins, etc --widgets <- litle piece of code with no state such as buttons, etc.
+--style-helpers <- basic styling for share, mixins, etc <br/>
+--widgets <- litle piece of code with no state such as buttons, etc. <br/>

 ##### Unit testing
 Normally every component should have a unit testing and also there are metrics to achieve regarding test coverage.
 For this challenge I wrote just one test for the [MessageComponent](https://github.com/ezehurt/rick-and-morty/blob/main/src/components/layout/message/Mesage.test.jsx)